astro/buzzrelay/INSTALL-UBUNTU.md

 This was used if you are going to host the page shown at [https://fedi.buzz](https://fedi.buzz) which doesn't come with this relay configuration.

 # Update config.yaml
-Several items need to be updated, see below

 ## Streams
 * Leave the fedibuzz stream as is.